encode/databases/README.md

 Databases gives you simple asyncio support for a range of databases.

-It allows you to make queries using the powerful [SQLAlchemy Core](https://docs.sqlalchemy.org/en/latest/core/) expression language, and provides support for PostgreSQL, MySQL, and SQLite.
+It allows you to make queries using the powerful [SQLAlchemy Core][sqlalchemy-core] expression language, and provides support for PostgreSQL, MySQL, and SQLite.

 **Requirements**: Python 3.6+